docs

 Do billing software contracts typically allow month-to-month cancellation?

 Many do not.
-Annual subscriptions are the standard for AdvancedMD, and multi-year discounts are common at CollaborateMD and PracticeSuite.
-Tebra's per-provider pricing has historically required annual commitments at most tiers.
-Month-to-month flexibility is possible to negotiate, usually at a premium — vendors charge more per month when they cannot count on annual revenue.
-The question is whether the premium for month-to-month is less than the cost of being locked in for a year with a system that is not working.
-For most billing companies with more than five providers, the math favors negotiating a clean annual contract with an explicit exit clause rather than paying month-to-month rates.
+Annual subscriptions are standard for AdvancedMD, multi-year discounts are common at CollaborateMD and PracticeSuite, and Tebra's per-provider pricing has historically required annual commitments at most tiers.
+Month-to-month is usually negotiable at a premium, since vendors charge more when they cannot count on annual revenue.
+The question is whether that premium is less than the cost of being locked in for a year with a system that is not working.
+For most billing companies above five providers, the math favors a clean annual contract with an explicit exit clause over month-to-month rates.

 What happens to my data if I cancel and do not export it in time?

 It depends on the contract.
-CollaborateMD's customer software agreement specifies a deletion window after termination — data that is not exported within that window is subject to deletion.
-AdvancedMD's data export service is available post-termination at a quoted fee, but the access period is not indefinitely open.
-The standard risk mitigation is to run a full data export before sending the termination notice, not after.
-Waiting until termination is confirmed to start the export introduces a window where something can go wrong — the export fails, the vendor delays, the deletion clock is shorter than expected.
+CollaborateMD's customer software agreement specifies a deletion window after termination — data not exported in time is subject to deletion.
+AdvancedMD's export service is available post-termination at a quoted fee, but the access period is not open indefinitely.
+The standard mitigation is to run a full export before sending the termination notice, not after.
+Waiting until termination is confirmed opens a window where the export fails, the vendor delays, or the deletion clock runs shorter than expected.
 Export first, then terminate.

 Is the BAA the same thing as a HIPAA compliance certification?

-No. A BAA is a contractual agreement that the vendor will handle PHI in accordance with HIPAA requirements.
-It is a legal obligation, not a certification.
-A HIPAA compliance certification — like HITRUST CSF certification or a SOC 2 Type II report with HIPAA criteria — is a third-party audit that verifies the vendor's controls, not just their contractual commitment.
-Both matter, but they answer different questions.
-The BAA says the vendor has agreed to be responsible; the certification provides evidence that the underlying controls exist.
-For a billing company operating under HIPAA, ask for both.
+No. A BAA is a contractual agreement that the vendor will handle PHI per HIPAA — a legal obligation, not a certification.
+A HIPAA compliance certification, like HITRUST CSF or a SOC 2 Type II report with HIPAA criteria, is a third-party audit verifying the vendor's controls.
+The BAA says the vendor agreed to be responsible; the certification provides evidence the controls exist.
+Ask for both.
 See HHS guidance on business associates for the legal framing.

 How do I verify which clearinghouse a vendor actually uses?

-Ask directly, by name, and get confirmation in writing.
-Some vendors describe their clearinghouse capability in functional terms ("real-time claim scrubbing," "built-in clearinghouse") without naming the third party whose infrastructure powers it.
-The contractual and operational reason this matters: if you sign a new contract, start payer enrollment work, and then discover the clearinghouse does not support a payer that covers thirty percent of your claims volume, you cannot submit those claims until you resolve the gap.
-Confirm the clearinghouse name, confirm your top-ten payers are on their network, and confirm the enrollment timeline for those payers before your go-live date is set.
+Ask directly, by name, and get it in writing.
+Some vendors describe clearinghouse capability in functional terms ("real-time scrubbing," "built-in clearinghouse") without naming the third party behind it.
+The reason it matters: if you sign, start enrollment, then find the clearinghouse does not support a payer covering thirty percent of your volume, you cannot submit those claims until you resolve it.
+Confirm the name, confirm your top-ten payers are on the network, and confirm enrollment timelines before your go-live date is set.

 What does a mandatory arbitration clause actually mean in practice?

-Mandatory binding arbitration means that disputes between you and the vendor are resolved by a private arbitrator rather than a court.
-You give up the right to a jury trial and, if the contract includes a class-action waiver, the ability to join other affected customers in a collective action.
-Arbitration is often faster and cheaper than litigation for small disputes.
-For larger disputes — a system failure that caused significant A/R loss, a data export fee dispute, a wrongful early-termination charge — arbitration can be more favorable to the vendor because the process is private, the arbitrator is often chosen from a pool familiar to commercial disputes, and outcomes are binding with very limited appeal rights.
+Mandatory binding arbitration resolves disputes through a private arbitrator rather than a court.
+You give up a jury trial and, with a class-action waiver, the ability to join other affected customers.
+Arbitration is often faster and cheaper for small disputes.
+For larger ones — a system failure that cost significant A/R, an export-fee dispute, a wrongful early-termination charge — it can favor the vendor, because the process is private, the arbitrator is drawn from a commercial-dispute pool, and outcomes are binding with limited appeal.
 If your contract has mandatory arbitration with a class-action waiver, know that going in.
-The American Arbitration Association and JAMS are the two common arbitration bodies named in commercial contracts; their rules and cost structures differ.
+The American Arbitration Association and JAMS are the two bodies commonly named in commercial contracts.

 Should I have an attorney review a billing software contract before signing?

-Yes, particularly for annual or multi-year commitments above $10,000 per year, contracts with non-cancelable fee provisions, and any agreement that includes a broad arbitration clause or class-action waiver.
-A healthcare attorney familiar with HIPAA business associate obligations can also verify that the BAA language meets current HHS requirements and that subprocessor obligations are correctly structured.
-The cost of a contract review is small relative to the cost of the wrong clause on exit.
+Yes, particularly for annual or multi-year commitments above $10,000 per year, contracts with non-cancelable fee provisions, and any agreement with a broad arbitration clause or class-action waiver.
+A healthcare attorney familiar with HIPAA business-associate obligations can also confirm the BAA meets current HHS requirements and that subprocessor obligations are structured correctly.
+A contract review costs little against the wrong clause on exit.

 How current is this guide?

-Last reviewed 2026-05-18.
-Contract terms for AdvancedMD, CollaborateMD, Tebra, PracticeSuite, Office Ally, and other vendors change.
-This guide draws on published Terms of Service, publicly available customer software agreements, BBB complaint data, and documented industry migration playbooks.
-Specific contract terms cited are grounded in vendor-published documentation at the time of review.
-Always obtain and read the current version of any vendor contract before signing.
-See the billing company software evaluation guide for the pre-contract evaluation criteria that determine whether a vendor makes the shortlist at all.
-For the Tebra migration specifically, see migrating from Tebra.
-For head-to-head pricing context, see Medi vs AdvancedMD and Medi vs CollaborateMD.
+Last reviewed 2026-06-07.
+Contract terms for AdvancedMD, CollaborateMD, Tebra, PracticeSuite, Office Ally, and others change.
+This guide draws on published Terms of Service, public customer software agreements, BBB complaint data, and documented migration playbooks, grounded in vendor-published documentation at the time of review.
+Always read the current version of any contract before signing.
+See the billing company software evaluation guide for the pre-contract criteria that decide whether a vendor makes the shortlist.
+For Tebra specifically, see migrating from Tebra.
+For pricing context, see Medi vs AdvancedMD and Medi vs CollaborateMD.

 References